angelxuanchang/nlp-class/hw2.md

-You can use your retrofitted word vectors with the code in `default.py` or an augmented version of `default.py` that uses a better method to find the 10 substitute words for each target word (described below in the `Incorporating Context Words` section).
+You can use your retrofitted word vectors with the code in `default.py` or an augmented version of `default.py` that uses a better method to find the 10 substitute words for each target word (described below in the `Using Context Based Similarity` section).

 ### Background Reading